nbbaier/astro-spring-cleaning/src/days/day-02.md

+---
-# Day 2 Assignment: Make a Spring Cleaning Plan
+title: "Day 2: Make a Spring Cleaning Plan"
+---

 To take your big, amorphous goal of spring cleaning your home and make it something clear, tangible, and most importantly, start-able, we’re going to simply make a list of things you want to clean this season.